 I think most people would agree, the preparation for the colonoscopy or scope (cleaning and emptying your bowels) is far worse than the procedure itself.

-Every Gastroenteritis is a bit different on the preparation procedure they would prescribe (follow your doctors directions), however in short, your doctor needs as clean of colon as you can to give him or her an unobstructed view of the colon’s surface.
+Every Gastroenterologist is a bit different on the preparation procedure they would prescribe (follow your doctor’s directions), however in short, your doctor needs to clean/ empty out your colon, small bowel, and stomach to give him or her an unobstructed view of the colon’s and small intestine’s surface.
 What that basically comes down to is cleaning or emptying the bowel with the help of over the counter medications and a mild laxative to get your body rolling.

-Each of the colonoscopy procedures I have had (with two different doctors, although both were generally the same) involved being under a mild sedative, so basically you sleep through the colonoscopy procedure and wake up in the hospital recovery room, overall pretty simple.
-However, as the doctor fills your bowels with air to get a better view, you may feel a little “bloated” following the scope but otherwise generally the procedure is painless.
+Each of the colonoscopy procedures I have had (with two different doctors, although both sets of instructions were generally the same) involved being under a mild sedative, so basically you sleep through the colonoscopy procedure, and wake up in the hospital recovery room, overall pretty simple.
+However, as the doctor fills your bowels with air to get a better view, you may feel a little “bloated” following the scope but otherwise, generally, the procedure is painless.

-Preparing for the procedure on the other hand, my body has always put up a bit of a fight.
+Preparing for the procedure on the other hand, my body has always put up a bit of a fight and I would consider this the worst part of having a Colonoscopy.

-Although each doctor has a bit different procedure to prep for the scope, mine have typically followed:
+Although each doctor has a bit different procedure to prep for the scope, mine have typically followed the following three steps to prep for a colonoscopy

 - Step 1 – Mild Laxative (2 days before procedure) at 5 PM